cgarciae/treex/README.md

 ### Optimizer

-Optax is an amazing library however, its optimizers are not pytrees, this means that state and computation are separate, and you cannot jit them.
-To solve this Treex provides an `tx.Optimizer` class that can wrap any Optax optimizer and make it a Pytree.
+Optax is an amazing library however, its optimizers are not pytrees, this means that their state and computation are separate and you cannot jit them.
+To solve this Treex provides a `tx.Optimizer` class that can wrap any Optax optimizer.

 While in optax you would define something like this:
 ```python